-At All-Options Pregnancy Resource Center, we believe caring communities support people in making the best decisions for themselves and their families.
-And you can help!
-There are many ways you can get involved at All-Options PRC and support your fellow Hoosiers when they need it most — choose the option that works best for you and your time.
-Join us!
+At All-Options Pregnancy Resource Center, there are many ways you can get involved and support your fellow Hoosiers when they need it most — choose the option that works best for you!

 Have you ever wanted to get involved with All-Options, but aren’t sure about making a long-term commitment?
-Looking to give back and make a meaningful difference in your community?
-Join us for drop-in volunteer time, the first Friday of every month from 9:30 – 11am.
-We’ll be asking for your help organizing client resources like diapers, putting together safer sex kits, compiling outreach materials, and more!
+Join us for drop-in volunteer hours on the first Friday of each month from 9:30 – 11am.
+We’ll be asking for your help organizing client resources like diapers, putting together safer sex kits and new baby packages, compiling outreach materials, and more!
 No sign up needed — just come by!
 All ages welcome!

 Hoosier Practical Support Network